CERT-Polska/mwdb-core/tests-frontend/README.md

 Move to tests-frontend directory and run (you should have node.js and npm installed):
 ```
 npm install cypress --save-dev
-npm init
 ```
 **To run tests:**

-Copy test files you want to run from tests-frontend directory to tests-frontend/cypress/integration and run from tests-frontend directory:
+Create test files in ./tests-frontend/integration and run from tests-frontend directory:
 ```
 ./node_modules/.bin/cypress run
 ```